nuken/roku-bridge/README.md

     1. In the web UI, when adding or editing a channel, select `fubo_plugin.py` from the **Plugin Script** dropdown.
     2. In the **Plugin List Position** field, enter the numerical position of the channel in your Fubo guide (e.g., `1` for the first channel, `2` for the second, and so on).

+### **3. Keep Alive: Handling "Still Watching?"
+Prompts**

+Some streaming apps, like DirecTV, will display a prompt asking if you are still watching after a long period of inactivity (e.g., 4 hours).
+The **Keep Alive** feature can automatically dismiss these prompts.

+  * **How it works:** When enabled for a channel, the bridge will send a specified keypress sequence to the Roku at a user-defined interval, simulating activity and preventing the prompt from ever appearing.
+  * **Configuration:**
+    1. When adding or editing a channel in the web UI, find the **Keep Alive** section.
+    2. Check the box to **enable** the feature.
+    3. Set the **Interval** in minutes (defaults to 225, which is 3 hours and 45 minutes).
+    4. In the **Keypress Sequence** field, enter the command you want to send.
+You can enter a single key or a comma-separated list of keys, including the `wait=<seconds>` command (e.g., `Left,wait=1,Right`).
+For DirecTV, a single `Left` keypress is sufficient.

 ## **Configuration File (`roku_channels.json`)**

 While all settings can be managed through the web interface, the configuration is stored in a `roku_channels.json` file.
 This section serves as a reference for the data structure.